elijahmaru/nothing-x-macos/README.md

 # Nothing X MacOS [Unofficial]

-This is a companion app for Nothing Ear (1) for MacOS.
+This is a companion app for Nothing Ear (a) for MacOS.
 The Nothing X iOS App inspired it.

 > Note: The app is under early development.
 Bluetooth bug fixes and UI optimisations are under way.
 Feel free to poke around.
-So far tested only with Nothing Ear (1).
+So far tested only with Nothing Ear (a).

 Special credits to: